EugenMayer/azure-agent-self-hosted-toolkit/README.md

 ### run-once mode

-The run-once mode is based on Microsoft's `./run.sh --once` which ensures that an agents only runs 1 job and then stops.
+The run-once mode is based on Microsoft's `./run.sh --once` which ensures that an agent only runs 1 job and then stops.
 This is used to

  - cleanup the workdir in a safe manner after each job (ensuring no other job is scheduled yet)